propsandtransforms/splunk/Splunk-SysAdmin.md

 #### Data Input Types

-- Splunk supports many types of data input
+Splunk supports many types of data input

-  - Files and directories: monitoring text files and/or directory structures containing text files
+**Files and directories** : monitoring text files and/or directory structures containing text files

-   - Network data: listening on a port for network data
+**Network data** : listening on a port for network data

-   - Script output: executing a script and using the output from the script as the input
+**Script output** : executing a script and using the output from the script as the input

-   - Windows logs: monitoring Windows event logs, Active Directory, etc.
+**Windows logs** : monitoring Windows event logs, Active Directory, etc.

-   - HTTP: using the HTTP Event Collector
+**HTTP** : using the HTTP Event Collector

-   - And more...
+And more...

 #### Default Metadata Settings